SidhantCodes/LinkSage/README.md

 # LinkSage

-LinkSage is a simple and efficient URL shortener that allows users to generate compact, easy-to-share links.
-Designed for speed and reliability, LinkSage ensures that long URLs can be shortened into custom-formatted links while maintaining seamless redirection.

 ## Features
 - **Custom Short Links** – Every shortened URL follows a consistent format.
 - **Instant Redirection** – Clicking a short link automatically redirects users to the original URL.